News & Events

 Credit union employees decided that we needed to protect Barco.
 In exchange for weekly donations during October, each donor was allowed to dress casually throughout the month.
 Huge success!
 A recent donation of $2,290 will buy armor for Barco and two of his closest friends.

 Stay up to date on the latest credit union happenings.
 Use the links below to view our most recent newsletters.

-October 2016 Newsletter –Member to Member Transfers, Skip-A-Pay, Scholarship Recipients
+October 2017 Newsletter - Barco's Welcome to Abilene, Skip-A-Pay, Scholarship Recipients